Lipid A and Bacterial Lipopolysaccharides

 In all of these species, the large number of fully saturated fatty acyl groups in each molecule of lipid is believed to create a gel-like lipid interior of low fluidity that inhibits the penetration of hydrophobic solutes into the membrane.

-In each bacterial species, these are biosynthetically, structurally and functionally distinct, and they consist of two parts - a core unit with inner and outer parts and an outer 'O‑specific' chain consisting of a complex polymer of oligosaccharides, which determines the serological or antigenic specificity of the lipopolysaccharide.
+In each bacterial species, these polysaccharides differ biosynthetically, structurally and functionally, and they consist of two parts - a core unit with inner and outer parts and an outer 'O‑specific' chain consisting of a complex polymer of oligosaccharides, which determines the serological or antigenic specificity of the lipopolysaccharide.
 The presence or absence of the O-specific chain determines the appearance, ‘smooth’ or ‘rough’, of a bacterial colony, and the ‘rough’ type lipopolysaccharides lack the O‑specific chain, while a ‘semi-rough’ or short-chain type contains only one O‑chain repeating unit attached to the core oligosaccharide-lipid A.

 In a few pathogens, including null-strains of Bordetella pertussis, Neisseria meningitidis and Haemophilus influenzae, the lipopolysaccharides lack an O-chain and are sometimes termed 'lipooligosaccharides' and tend to have more complex and highly decorated core structures that are responsible for bacterial specificity.
 Forms of these lacking lipopolysaccharides entirely can survive in laboratory culture.